 With this in mind, we’d generally recommend going for the coolest colour option available.
 Daylight is best of course, with a colour temperature of around 6500k.
 However, cool white strips and LED link lights will also produce the cooler light necessary for accurate colour rendering.

-What we’d certainly advise against is warm white light (which is similar to that produced by traditional incandescent bulbs) or coloured light, which can wreak all sorts of havoc with your ability to perceive the colour on screen properly.
+What we’d certainly advise against is warm white light (which is similar to that produced by traditional incandescent light bulbs) or coloured light, which can wreak all sorts of havoc with your ability to perceive the colour on screen properly.